 But that’s not true.

-Ways to Contribute to Open Source
+Ways to Contribute to Open Source Software

-Reporting Bugs
+1. Reporting Bugs

-The first thing you can do in order to support your open source projects of choice is reporting bugs.
 Simply check for any bugs or issues that you may be facing in that software and report them to the original developers in the fashion and format they have requested.

-Reporting bugs is a great deal for open source software; It makes it more polished, stable and useful on the long run for other users and hence can bring more users in the future to use it and keep using it.
+Reporting bugs is a great deal for open source software; It makes it more polished, stable and useful in the long run for other users and hence can bring more users in the future to use it and keep using it.

-While it may take some time to formerly submit a bug report and continue providing feedback over time to make sure that the bug is fixed, it still helps a lot even if you just submit the initial bug report.
+While it may take some time to formally submit a bug report and continue providing feedback over time to make sure that the bug is fixed, it still helps a lot even if you just submit the initial bug report.
 Because now, other people who’ll be facing the same issue as you will be able to find that bug report on Google and build over it instead of starting from scratch.

 It is important for you to understand that this is not necessarily true; You can just submit the bug reports – in the most helpful and detailed format you can do – and then continue your life without looking back.